gravitational/gravity/docs/5.x/monitoring.md

 ### Builtin Alerts

-Following table shows the alerts Telekube ships with by default:
+Following table shows the alerts Gravity ships with by default:

 | Component   | Alert         | Description      |
 | ------------- | -------------------- | -------------------- |